 Level 2 - Pricing inputs are other than quoted prices in active markets included in level 1.
 Prices in level 2 are either directly or indirectly observable as of the reporting date.
 Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace.

 Level 3 - Valuations in this level are those with inputs for the assets or liabilities that are not based on observable market date.
-The earn-out liability is measured at level 3 (note 16).

 There were no transfers between level 1, 2 and 3 inputs during the year.